AndyObtiva/glimmer-dsl-swt/README.md

 You need to have your Git `user.name` and `github.user` configured before scaffolding since Glimmer uses Juwelier, which relies on them in creating a Git repo for your Glimmer app.

-NOTE: Linux is not fully supported yet with scaffolding.
-Please report any issues you may encounter.

 #### App

 Before you start, make sure you are in a JRuby environment with Glimmer gem installed as per "Direct Install" pre-requisites.